Anonymous-paper-repo/UI-prototype/README.md

 ## Evaluation

-The test ontologies is available in TestData.zip.
+The test ontologies is available in Data.zip.